DonaldMbosseu/BetweenUsGame/README.txt

 Between-Us-Game
+Personalised Replica of AmongUs game
+SignUp and follow the guidelines to play the game

 This project has been developed using Java as programming language, and I used IntelliJ Ultimate IDEA as IDE to develop the code in Java.
 I have used MySQL for the database.